alxp12/golangcode-site/content/posts/2017-04-14-how-to-remove-all-non-alphanumerical-characters-from-a-string.md

     example := "#GoLangCode!$!"

-    // Make a Regex to say we only want reg, err := regexp.Compile("[^a-zA-Z0-9]+")
+    // Make a Regex to say we only want letters and numbers reg, err := regexp.Compile("[^a-zA-Z0-9]+")
     if err != nil {
         log.Fatal(err)